-Calcium can reduce your risk of hypertension and pre-eclampsia, two common pregnancy complications.
-The deficiency of this nutrient can impact both you and your baby, leading to osteopenia, tremors, muscle cramping, tetanus, delayed foetal growth, low birth weight and poor foetal mineralisation.
-Calcium intake during pregnancy has a positive impact on reducing the risk of hypertension too.
+Calcium can lower the risk of hypertension and preeclampsia, two common pregnancy complications.
+The deficiency of this nutrient can impact both mother and baby, leading to osteopenia, tremors, muscle cramping, tetanus, delayed foetal growth, low birth weight, and poor foetal mineralisation.
+Calcium intake during pregnancy has a positive impact on lowering the risk of hypertension too.

 In pregnancy, the developing baby draws calcium from the mother to build strong bones and teeth.
 Eating calcium-rich food during pregnancy is vital because it helps develop a normal heart rhythm and blood-clotting capabilities.

 Calcium is available in many food groups including fruits.
-Here is a list of foods you may choose if you are looking at increasing your calcium intake.
+Here is a list of foods you may choose if you are looking at increasing your calcium intake while pregnant.

 Milk and dairy products are a good source of calcium, as are calcium-fortified cereal, juice, canned fish, soy and bread.
 But not all the products are calcium-fortified, so make sure you check the label before opting for milk or dairy products.
 Some of the calcium rich foods for pregnancy include: